Garden BirdWatchers, by Paul Stancliffe / BTO

 How to record

 The GBW recording week runs from Sunday to Saturday, so you should start a new list on Sundays.
 How you note down your records throughout the week is up to you.
-Many people simply keep a notebook and pen handy, but you could keep lists on your phone or download our recording forms.
+Many people simply keep a notebook and pen handy, but you could keep lists on your phone or download one of our log sheets.

-You can't enter your data online until the week is finished; you can then choose to enter data straight after the week is finished, or you can save up several lists to enter later.
+You can’t enter your data online via the data entry link at www.bto.org/gbw until the week it has ended; you can then choose to enter data straight after the week is finished or you can save up several lists to enter later.

-You can find a printable version of these instructions here.
-If you have any more questions about recording for GBW, please check our Frequently Asked Questions page, or contact us; the GBW team will be happy to help!
+If you have any questions about recording for GBW, please contact us (gbw@bto.org); we’ll be happy to help!